FreshVine/Documentation-Site/SETUP.md

 	forever start -l fv-docs-forever.log -e fv-docs-err.log -a scripts/server.js
 	forever list

-If/When you need to stop the server or restart it.
+If/When you need to get a clean build and need to restart it you can use the line below.
+Will work from any directory.

 	forever restartall